Law of Armed Conflict

 There were two photos that are thought to have determined the outcome of the Vietnam conflict:

-- The first photo – was the dramatic photo taken by Eddie Adams that later won the Pulitzer Prize in 1969 – and had nothing to do with U.S. Soldiers.
+- The first photo – was the dramatic photo taken by Eddie Adams that later won the Pulitzer Prize in 1969 – and had nothing to do with U.S. servicemembers.
 That is the infamous photo of South Vietnamese General Nguyễn Ngọc Loan executing Nguyễn Văn Lém snapped by Eddie Adams on February 1, 1968 on a Saigon street.

 - The second photo – was of Phan Thị Kim Phúc running down a road near Trảng Bàng, Vietnam, after a napalm bomb was dropped on the village of Trảng Bàng by a plane of the Vietnam Air Force – NOT a U.S. airman.
 It was taken by Nick Ut on June 8, 1972 and also won a Pulitzer Prize.

 Upshot? – Modern-day urban warfare is always subject to image-capture and video recording.
 These days, every person on the planet has a camera or video camera in their pocket or purse thanks to cellphone technology.
-The insurgents, individuals in the local population, or your own helmet-cam or sunglasses-cam may provide the images, that when taken out of context, can put a soldier in an awkward situation at best — or worse — result in a publicly-aired, and media-tried war crimes accusation.
+The insurgents, individuals in the local population, or your own helmet-cam or sunglasses-cam may provide the images, that when taken out of context, can put a servicemember in an awkward situation at best — or worse — result in a publicly-aired, and media-tried war crimes accusation.

 Law of Armed Conflict and War Crimes Accusations